 While it's history is important, St Louis is a forward thinking city.
 Highly networked, it is home to Fortune 500 companies, high-tech start-ups and to solid family businesses.
 But more than a center of commerce and business, it's a city that's about people.
-As a result, St Louis abounds in educational facilities, museums, a world-class zoo, theaters, restaurants, parks and more parks, and recreational activities for it's residents and tourists.
+As a result, St Louis abounds in educational facilities, museums, a world-class zoo, theaters (including the Fabulous Fox Theater), restaurants, parks, sporting events and tourist attractions for it's residents and tourists.
 If you would like to know more about St Louis's History and traditions, check out the Missouri Historical Society.

 St Louis County